Bg

 At 1 - 2 months old, babies still need night feedings, though they may be able to sleep for longer stretches at night.
 Feeding on demand, including overnight, is important to support the rapid growth and development that babies experience.
 At this age, hunger plays a big — babies wake up when they’re hungry and it's feeding time!

 • At 1 - 2 months old, babies are still feeding many times during the day to support their rapid growth.
-Most babies at this age eat every 2 - 4 hours.
+Most babies at this age eat every 2 - 3 hours.
 This puts the number of feeds at around 8 - 12 times during a 24-hour period.

 • Babies will start to go longer between feeds and eat more at each feed.
-By the end of the second month of life, many babies will be eating about 3 - 4 ounces at each feeding and may be able to go up to 4 hours between some feedings.
+By the end of the second month of life, many babies will still be eating about 3 - 4 ounces at each feeding but may be able to go up to 4 hours between some feedings.

 • Feeding on demand is still recommended for most babies at this age.
 Continue to watch and learn your baby’s hunger and fullness cues.
 With time, you will find being in tune with their feeding needs becomes easier.